Specialist Diets for MCAS

 Why Diet Matters in MCAS

-Mast cells release chemicals that can cause symptoms in many body systems and for some people, certain foods can make symptoms worse or better.
+MCAS leads to symptoms in many body systems and for some people, certain foods can make symptoms worse or better.
 But it’s important to remember:

 Common Specialist Diet Strategies